 - Strong letters of recommendation.

-No, GRE scores need to be sent electronically, directly from ETS to University code: 4854.
+No, GRE scores & TOEFL scores can only be sent electronically, directly from ETS to University code: 4854.

 To check the status of these documents, please log back into your application prior to contacting us.